u10111012/tankstack-agent/README.md

 Welcome to your new TanStack app!

+## Project layout

+- `frontend/`: TanStack Start app (Vite) with widgets and tests.
+- `backend/`: Cloudflare Worker API built with Hono, Drizzle, and D1.
+- `docs/`: Architecture and deployment research notes.

+See [`docs/cloudflare-fullstack.md`](docs/cloudflare-fullstack.md) for the Cloudflare-first plan and private API guidelines.

 # Getting Started